ELECTRIC VEHICLE LENDING: 2025 GUIDE FOR LENDERS

 Financing for Electric Vehicles

 The length of the loan is often determined by how long a vehicle is expected to last.
-When it comes to auto financing, only a relatively small fraction of loans results from electric vehicle lending.
-Lifespans of gas-powered vehicles are arguably less than that of electric vehicles, so loan terms for those that are electric-powered will tend to be longer as well.
-According to research conducted by CivicScience in early 2022, though only about 7 percent of consumers considering purchasing a vehicle intended to buy a fully electric vehicle, only 51 percent intended to buy a gas-powered one.
-About a fifth of respondents were considering hybrids, while the remainder were uncertain.
+When it comes to auto financing, a small but growing fraction of loans results from electric vehicle lending.
+Lifespans of gas-powered vehicles are arguably less than that of EVs, so loan terms for those that are electric-powered will tend to be longer as well.

 Switching the Focus from Depreciation to Customer Experience

-Due to these uncertainties, there will probably be significant differences in financing models for a buyer of an electric vehicle.
-Lending lifespans will likely increase if it’s determined that electric vehicles last significantly longer, while the huge cost of batteries may cause them to depreciate more quickly after a certain point.
-This would in turn limit the period over which lenders would comfortably provide auto loans to consumers for electrically-powered transport.
+Due to these uncertainties, there will probably be significant differences in financing models for an EV buyer.
+Lending lifespans will likely increase if it’s determined that EVs last significantly longer, while the huge cost of batteries may cause them to depreciate more quickly after a certain point.
+This would in turn limit the period over which lenders would comfortably provide auto loans to consumers for electrically powered transport.

 Gas vs. Electric: Vehicle Lending Lifespan Differences